GitTInto/Introduction-to-R/README.md

-# R
+# Introduction-to-R
-This Repository is for R
+Understanding the basics of R